vetruvet/laravel-self-updater/README.md

 ------------
 The updater is triggered by a POST request executed by the git server when a push occurs.
 Once triggered it does:
  1. Checks that the push was to the branch it is configured for
+ 2. Fire pre-update event listener
- 2. Checks tree status to make sure it is clean before pulling
+ 3. Checks tree status to make sure it is clean before pulling
- 3. Execute `git pull`.
+ 4. Execute `git pull`.
- 4. Get the current commit hash (for display purposes)
+ 5. Get the current commit hash (for display purposes)
- 5. Get the list of commits pulled.
+ 6. Get the list of commits pulled.
- 6. Rebuild optimized class file (`clear-compiled`, `dump-autoload`, `optimize`)
+ 7. Rebuild optimized class file (`clear-compiled`, `dump-autoload`, `optimize`)
- 7. Run all migrations
+ 8. Run all migrations
+ 9. Fire post-update event listener
- 8. Optionally notify of the update status by email
+ 10. Optionally notify of the update status by email

 Requirements
 ------------